 10. Grocery Stores

 Another exciting opportunity is grocery stores.
-If you can find a store that is clearing out packaged food and non-perishable items or maybe even finding a grocery store going out of business, you can rack up the deals.
+If you can find a store that is clearing out non-perishable items or maybe even finding a grocery store going out of business, you can rack up the deals.

 Since these items have a shelf life and don’t require special shipping like dry ice packaging, you can oftentimes afford to sit on these items for a little bit if they do not sell immediately.